Akintunde Aduwo: Early years

-Akin Aduwo was born on 12 June 1938 in Ode-Aye in Okitipupa, Ondo State.
+Aduwo was born on 12 June 1938 in Ode-Aye in Okitipupa, Ondo State.

 He attended Igbobi College, Yaba, Lagos (1952–1956).

 He worked as a clerk, then as a cadet in the Merchant Marines where he obtained British Merchant Navy Sea Training (1958–1960) and studied at the Liverpool College of Technology, Liverpool, England (1961–1962).

-In November 1962 Aduwo transferred to Nigerian Navy as a sub-lieutenant.
+In November 1962, Aduwo transferred to Nigerian Navy as a sub-lieutenant.

 He was appointed naval officer-in-charge of the Eastern Naval Patrol, then as a lieutenant took command of NNS Aanasa in 1964.
 His other appointments include first commanding officer of NNS Dorina, first Nigerian director of armament supply and commanding officer of NNS Nigeria.

 During the Nigerian Civil War, Lt.
-Commander Akin Aduwo commanded NNS Ogoja.
+Commander Aduwo commanded NNS Ogoja.
 During the sea battle that led to the fall of Bonny in July 1967, he pursued the NNS Ibadan, which had been hijacked to Biafra.

 Senior positions

-Muritala Muhammed announced Captain Akin Aduwo's appointment as governor in his maiden speech of 30 July 1975.
+Muritala Muhammed announced Captain Aduwo's appointment as governor in his maiden speech of 30 July 1975.

-Aduwo was Military Governor of Western State for just one month, and then was posted to the Nigerian High Commission in India.
+Aduwo was military governor of Western State for just one month, and then was posted to the Nigerian High Commission in India.

 He was replaced by Colonel David Jemibewon.

-General Olusegun Obasanjo said Aduwo had been relieved of his appointment as governor to rescue him from the problem of the West "which had overwhelmed him".
+General Olusegun Obasanjo said Aduwo had been relieved of his appointment as governor to rescue him from the problems of the West, "which had overwhelmed him".

-Aduwo went for a course at the Indian National Defence College, and in 1977 was promoted commodore and appointed flag officer commanding the Nigerian Naval Flotilla.
+Aduwo attended a course at the Indian National Defence College, and in 1977, was promoted to commodore and appointed flag officer commanding the Nigerian Naval Flotilla.

-He held this position until being appointed Chief of the Naval Staff on 15 April 1980 during the Shehu Shagari regime.
+He held the position until his appointment as Chief of the Naval Staff on 15 April 1980, during the administration of President Shehu Shagari.

 As Chief of Naval Staff, Aduwo renamed NNS Beecroft, the naval base in the Apapa area of Lagos, to NNS Olokun after the ocean goddess, as part of a trend to move from colonial-era names to local Nigerian names.